kamermanpr/Amitriptyline.HIVSN/README.md

 * Tablets: Number of tablets of amitriptyline (25mg/tablet) or placebo taken per day

 ### Pain change.csv
-Change in pain between the start and end each six-week trial period
+Change in pain intensity between the start and end of each six-week trial period
 * ID: Participant code
 * ARV: On antiretroviral therapy
 * DeltaPlacebo: Change in pain intensity rating when taking placebo